Streamlined Governance Process

 - Read all of the steps in the process (including information dropdowns) before commencing with your application

 The COVID-19 pandemic is a rapidly evolving situation and the response measures required to effectively manage the impact of the pandemic on our patients and clinical trials must adapt accordingly.
-When implementing our response measures, at all times the safety of our patients and staff are our highest priority.
-Please refer to the Epworth Research Coronavirus (COVID-19) Contingency Plan – July 2020 for further details.
+As the situation develops, contingencies and response measures will be reviewed regularly to ensure the safety of our patients and staff.

 Defining Research at Epworth

 Research that meets any of the following criteria must be registered with the RDGU and authorised by Epworth prior to commencing:

 - the research involves Epworth patients (inpatients or outpatients);

 - the project uses significant Epworth resources; and/or